Xinjiang Uyghur Autonomous Region WRO Frequently Asked Questions

 Does it apply to only cotton and cotton products, and tomatoes and tomato products produced in the XUAR, or does it also cover products made in other parts of China, or third countries using inputs from the XUAR?

 The WRO was issued against cotton and tomatoes and their downstream products produced in whole or in part in the XUAR, and includes downstream products produced outside the XUAR that incorporate these inputs.
+Downstream products made in third countries that incorporate these inputs are subject to the WRO.
 Examples of covered products include apparel, textiles, tomato seeds, canned tomatoes, tomato sauce, and other goods made with cotton or tomatoes.
-Importers are responsible for ensuring the products they are attempting to import do not exploit forced labor at any point in their supply chain.
+Importers are responsible for ensuring the products they are attempting to import were not made with the use of forced labor at any point in their supply chain.

 Can imported goods within the scope of the WRO be seized if they were imported and/or received prior to the WRO being put in place?